Edict on Maximum Prices

-The Edict on Maximum Prices (Latin: Edictum de Pretiis Rerum Venalium, "Edict Concerning the Sale Price of Goods"; also known as the Edict on Prices or the Edict of Diocletian) was issued in 301 AD by Diocletian.
-The document denounces monopolists and sets maximum prices and wages for all important articles and services.
+The Edict on Maximum Prices (Latin: Edictum de Pretiis Rerum Venalium, "Edict Concerning the Sale Price of Goods"; also known as the Edict on Prices or the Edict of Diocletian) was issued in 301 by Diocletian.
+The document denounces greed and sets maximum prices and wages for all important articles and services.

 The Edict exists only in fragments found mainly in the eastern part of the empire, where Diocletian ruled.
 The reconstructed fragments have been sufficient to estimate many prices for goods and services for historical economists (although the Edict attempts to set maximum prices, not fixed ones).
 It was probably issued from Antioch or Alexandria and was set up in inscriptions in Greek and Latin.

 The Edict on Maximum Prices is still the longest surviving piece of legislation from the period of the Tetrarchy.
 The Edict was criticized by Lactantius, a rhetorician from Nicomedia, who blamed the emperors for the inflation and told of fighting and bloodshed that erupted from price tampering.
 By the end of Diocletian's reign in 305, the Edict was for all practical purposes ignored.
 The Roman economy as a whole was not substantively stabilized until Constantine's coinage reforms in the 310s.

 History

 During the Crisis of the Third Century, Roman coinage had been greatly debased by the numerous emperors and usurpers who minted their own coins, using base metals to reduce the underlying metallic value of coins used to pay soldiers and public officials.

 Earlier in his reign, as well as in 301 around the same time as the Edict on Prices, Diocletian issued Currency Decrees, which attempted to reform the system of taxation and to stabilize the coinage.

-It is difficult to know exactly how the coinage was changed, as the values and even the names of coins are often unknown or have been lost in the historical record. [*Following a time of constant wars for power the reign authorities looking for campaign resources made a serie of changes, Diocletian set the value a coin for saving expenses altering the amount of silver cointained in them from 50% and a weight of 5 grams per coin to 1% silver a 3 grams weight producing a huge raise in prices.*] Although the decree was nominally successful for a short time after it was imposed, market forces led to more and more of the decree being disregarded and reinterpreted over time.
+It is difficult to know exactly how the coinage was changed, as the values and even the names of coins are often unknown or have been lost in the historical record.
+Following a time of constant wars for power the reigning authorities looking for campaign resources made a series of changes; Diocletian set the value of coins for saving expenses altering the amount of silver contained in them from 50% and a weight of 5 grams per coin to 1% silver and 3 grams weight producing a huge rise in prices.
+Although the decree was nominally successful for a short time after it was imposed, market forces led to more and more of the decree being disregarded and reinterpreted over time.

 In the edict of Diocletian, it was mentioned that the wine from Picenum was the most expensive wine, together with Falerno.
 Vinum Hadrianum was produced in Picenum, in the city of Hatria or Hadria, the old city of Atri.